Anxiety Therapist Chicago, IL for Adults Navigating Breakups and Relationship Patterns

 You might notice:

-• Feeling physically sick, overwhelmed, or flooded during conflict
+• Feeling physically sick or emotionally overwhelmed during a conflict

 • Struggling to say what you actually think or feel